 Throughout this article we will be using a number of terms to explain how stock options and equity awards work:

-- Fair market value (or FMV).
+• Fair market value (or FMV).
 Fair market value is the price of a share of company stock in the open market.
-If publicly traded, the price on a public stock exchange.
-If the company is private, a valuation firm will periodically conduct a FMV analysis.
-The fair market value of public company stock changes all the time.
+If publicly traded, the price on a public stock exchange is the FMV.
+If the company is private, the company will value the shares, called a 409a, usually at least once a year.

 What type of employee stock options do you have?